Cellosaurus logo

 Q23: What can I search for using the search bar?

-The search bar offers access to a full text index of the Cellosaurus.
+The search bar offers access to a full text index of Cellosaurus.
 This means you can not only search for a cell line name, but also other things such as catalog numbers in cell line collections, disease names, species, reference authors, reference titles, PubMed IDs, sequence variations, tranfected genes, etc.

 We create new entries and provide the corresponding accession numbers (RRIDs) as quickly as possible so that researchers can cite them in their manuscripts in a timely manner.
-But the Cellosaurus is not updated daily, new releases are prepared every 3 to 4 months.
-Thus depending on when a new RRID was created it can take up to 4 months before you can find it online in the Cellosaurus.
+But Cellosaurus is not updated daily, new releases are prepared every 3 to 4 months.
+Thus depending on when a new RRID was created it can take up to 4 months before you can find it online in Cellosaurus.
 However you do not need to wait until a RRID is made public to cite it in a publication.

 See also our educational video on this subject: